lauraleif/lib-sppt/readme.txt

-Bepress2Portico transforms Bepress XML into the Portico export files.
+Bepress2Portico transforms Bepress XML into the Portico and CrossRef export files.

 INSTALLING
 Copy the Bepress2Portico folder with the config, Bpress, and helper files.